microsoft/code-with-engineering-playbook/code-reviews/pull-requests.md

 The `<type>` in this message can be selected from a list of types defined by the team, but many projects use the [list of commit types from the Angular open-source project](https://github.com/angular/angular/blob/22b96b9/CONTRIBUTING.md#type).
 It should be clear that `scope`, `body` and `footer` elements are **optional**, but having a required `type` and short description enables the features mentioned above.

+Note that while commit message and PR title standardization is the ideal, we recognize that it is not feasible or easily enforced.
+When these situations arise, we recommend using tools like [Changesets](https://github.com/atlassian/changesets) to generate changelogs without needing commit messages to be standardized.

 ## Resources

 * [Review code with pull requests (Azure DevOps)](https://docs.microsoft.com/en-us/azure/devops/repos/git/pull-requests?view=azure-devops)